ksepehri/CarND-Vehicle-Detection/writeup.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 In Step 7 I implemented sliding window search.
 I played around with different scales and overlapping.
-I found 64, 96, 128 to be the best window sizes and set up the areas of the image to search accordingly (lower half of the image).
+I found [1.2, 1.8] to be the best window sizes and set up the areas of the image to search accordingly (lower half of the image).

 ![alt text][image8]

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color in the feature vector, which provided a nice result.
+Ultimately I searched on two scales using YUV 3-channel HOG features plus spatially binned color in the feature vector, which provided a nice result.
 Here are some example images:

 ![alt text][image17]
 ---